Australian Tennis Hall of Fame

 The Australian Tennis Hall of Fame was established in 1993 by Tennis Australia under the leadership of then-president Geoff Pollard.
 Described by Tennis Australia as "one of the highest honours Australian tennis players can receive", inductees are recognised by the production of a bronze bust by local sculptor Barbara McLean, that is later displayed in Garden Square at Melbourne Park.

 The two inaugural inductees were Rod Laver and Margaret Court, recognised in a 1993 ceremony.
-Since then, a total of 39 individuals have been inducted into the Australian Tennis Hall of Fame, 10 of whom are women.
-One wheelchair player and one administrator are amongst the group.
-Eight of the inductions have been made posthumously.
-Thirty-one of the inductees are also members of the International Tennis Hall of Fame.

-Inductions are generally made annually, on Australia Day, 26 January, although nobody was added to the hall of fame in 1999 or 2005.
-On a number of occasions more than one induction has been made, but since 2011 a single induction has been made every year.
+As of 2024, there are 47 individuals inducted.
 Inductions take place at the Rod Laver Arena; they are celebrated at a Hall of Fame Ball, which takes place each year on the eve of the Australian Open men's singles final.